phetsims/phet-info/deployment-info/sim_deployment.md

     + `grunt checkout-shas` to checkout any supporting branches from other repos.
     + `npm update` in the sim repo and in chipper.
 If there are failures during this step then you must `rm -rf node_modules` and `npm install` in that directory instead.
-    + **Maintenance Release**:  Branch the repo to perform the fix.
-To do so, name the branch after the sim and version you are performing the maintenance release on.
+    + **Maintenance Release**:  If you needed to branch any dependency repositories for the purposes of patching, name the branches after the sim and version you are performing the maintenance release on.
 For example, if you branched vegas for the 1.1 release of graphing-lines, the branch name in vegas will be graphing-lines-1.1.